splynx/powerlynx-doc/system/data-plans.md

 Expirations limitations:

-* **Expired in** – the number of days/hours/minutes the plan will be valid after buying on the splash page.
+* **Expires in** – the number of days/hours/minutes the plan will be valid after buying on the splash page.

 Usage limitations: